skilesare/immortality/a_new_constitution/article_i.md

 Elections for Senators and Representatives shall be open for a period of 3 months prior to the election closing and shall conclude 3 months before the begining of a new term.

-Senators and Representatives shall be chosen by ranked choice election by the inhabitants of the Level 0 state for which they are a candidate.
+Senators and Representatives shall be chosen by ranked choice election by the inhabitants of the State for which they are a candidate.

-Level 0 states in which elect more than 3 representatives will have their State sectioned into smaller subdistrics for elections by programatic geographic algorithm that proceedes in allocations of five miles squared from the North West corner of the territory and moving East, then south until the proportional number of geographically elected citizens is reached.
+States in which elect more than 3 representatives will have their State sectioned into smaller subdistrics for elections by programatic geographic algorithm that proceedes in allocations of five miles squared from the North West corner of the territory and moving East, then south until the proportional number of geographically elected citizens is reached.
 Neither Congress, nor state ledgislatures my alter the allotment of subdistrics for any reason unless this constitution is ammended.

 No subdistrict shall elect more than 3 representatives.